-- Students are able to (1) demonstrate an understanding of the different concepts of biodiversity (genetic, species and community), the consequences of these concepts for conservation and the evolutionary background of the biodiversity of Australia; (2) understand the reasoning why conserving biodiversity is essential (utilitarian as well as intrinsic values); (3) understand examples of threatened ecosystems and species (both locally as well as globally), their protection by law (national/international), and different concepts on how to prioritise global conservation efforts; (4) have a thorough understanding of the major processes threatening Australian as well as global biodiversity and the consequences of their interactions; (5) have a good understanding of our current efforts to prevent species and community extinctions (i.e. conservation through reserves, botanical gardens and zoos, landscape restoration and reconciliation ecology), and the role of our economic system in driving conservation decisions and outcomes; (6) locate and critically analyse the available data and literature sources on a particular Australian plant or animal group by writing a team report, as well as an individual concluding section, and giving a team presentation on the conservation biology of that group; and (7) understand the role and efforts of the major conservation-related organisations in WA (Department of Parks and Wildlife, Kings Park and Botanic Garden, Perth Zoo, WA Museum, Conservation Council, Wilderness Society, WWF).
+- Students are able to (1) demonstrate an understanding of the different concepts of biodiversity (genetic, species and community), the consequences of these concepts for conservation and the evolutionary background of the biodiversity of Australia; (2) understand the reasoning why conserving biodiversity is essential (utilitarian as well as intrinsic values); (3) understand examples of threatened ecosystems and species (both locally as well as globally), their protection by law (national/international); (4) have a thorough understanding of the major processes threatening Australian as well as global biodiversity and the consequences of their interactions; (5) have a good understanding of our current efforts to prevent species and community extinctions (i.e. conservation through reserves, botanical gardens and zoos, restoration and reconciliation ecology), and the role of our economic system in driving conservation decisions and outcomes; (6) locate and critically analyse the available data and literature sources on a particular plant or animal group by writing a team report, as well as an individual case study, and giving a team presentation on the conservation biology of that group; and (7) understand the role and efforts of the major conservation-related organisations in WA (Department of Biodiversity, Conservation and Attractions, Kings Park and Botanic Garden, Perth Zoo, Australian Wildlife Conservancy).

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the final examination covering lectures and visit with conservation organisations component.

 - Unit Coordinator(s)

 - Dr Pieter Poot and Dr Nicola Mitchell

 - Unit rules

 - Contact hours

-- lectures: 2 hours per week; practical sessions: 3 hours per week
+- Lectures: 2 hours per week; Practical or tutorial sessions: 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.